This article originally appeared on Bookbaby.com

 Your author website is a reflection of you as a writer and of your book as a work of art.
 It pays to make sure it is as enticing as the story you’ve spent months (or years) laboring over.
 Here are six ways to improve your author website.

 Every author — independent, traditionally published, or otherwise — needs a website.
 A Facebook page doesn’t count, nor does a Twitter or LinkedIn profile.
 In today’s dynamic and competitive book market, you need a space that provides a complete picture of what you’re offering.
 That space needs to feature your writing, your various channels of engagement, and all the intangibles that set you apart.
 It’s a critical component of your brand.
+If you don’t already have a website, you might want to take a look at some best opencart hosting options that could help you create the website of your dreams.

 And while it’s necessary for all authors to have a website, it’s even more important for self-published authors.